DevExpress-Examples/maui-mail-merge/README.md

 ### Implement Mail Merge

-Use the [RichEditDocumentServer](https://docs.devexpress.com/OfficeFileAPI/DevExpress.XtraRichEdit.RichEditDocumentServer) class to load an email template and define a data source with recipients:

-Use the RichEditDocumentServer class to load an email template and define the data source (recipient information):
+Use the [RichEditDocumentServer](https://docs.devexpress.com/OfficeFileAPI/DevExpress.XtraRichEdit.RichEditDocumentServer)  class to load an email template and define the data source (recipient information):

 1. Copy files from the application bundle to the _AppData_ folder to access these files from code: